-In the age of autonomous vehicles, children ten years of age or even younger will be able to summon cars and travel without relying on their parents.
-This will inevitably cause severe culture shock, as communities grapple with how to manage children's new responsibilities.
+In the not so distant future, children ten years of age or even younger will be able to summon cars and travel without relying on their parents.
+While children will benefit from greater independence, they may be tempted to abuse this new privilege.

-Just as children are finding they can go anywhere in the world online, they will soon be able to travel about the real world unaccompanied.
-The Automic Family Management Service is a speculative effort to give parents control over their children's mobility privileges, so that they can have a healthy and nurturing relationship to the new technology.
+The Automic Family Management Service is a speculative effort to give parents control over their children's mobility privileges, so that they can have a healthy and nurturing relationship to mobility.